GDC 2026 POST-MORTEM

 The word I kept coming back to was cautious, and underneath that, something closer to resigned.
 Not bitter, not defeated.
 Just a broad acceptance that this is the market now, these are the conditions, let's figure out how to operate in them.
 There was plenty of performative optimism floating around in public settings, but one-on-one, it evaporated quickly.

 The conference itself felt smaller.
 Nearly a third fewer visitors compared to last year meant lighter lobbies, shorter queues, and meetings that actually started on time.
 Some of that is the geopolitical reality.
 Some of it is the industry's own contraction.
 But the decision-makers were all there.
 The rooms that mattered were all full.
-That's what counts.
+I don’t know any other conference that has a similar level of decision-maker concentration.

-THE MOST SURPRISING RUMOR: Netflix as the Buyer of Xbox Gaming?!?
+MOST SURPRISING RUMOR: Netflix Buys of Xbox (!)

 Everyone loves a good rumor from the GDC.
 So here’s one you’ll enjoy.
 Netflix could buy Xbox.
 The logic?
 Netflix wants to own the living room, the Warner Bros. deal fell apart, leaving them with a chunk of change to spend, Microsoft seems to want to exit gaming, and the Azure infrastructure synergies make a creative deal structure possible.
 Just keep in mind that this is a hypothesis, not confirmed news, and not a joke either.